KamillaToberia/python-challenge/README.md

 ##PyBank Analysis

-The data disponibilized for analyses we see the Months and the amount for each month.
+The data disponibilized for analysis we see the Months and the amount for each month.
 I created a text file with the financial analyses, you can see:
 -Total of months
 -Total